|Chapter 32 (1972) pt 4

-The streets became so bad that Harmony would refuse to leave New Dorp.
+The streets became so bad that Harmony refused to leave New Dorp.

 Air Force One during his resignation, I always felt that President Gerald Ford

-should have showed his true colors by flipping New York City the double bird.
+should have shown his true colors by flipping New York City the double bird.

 At least if you're going to implode, do it with a little integrity,

 and never be afraid to make a few enemies along the way.

 As she parked on a side street and turned off the engine, her hand gently touched

 mine.
 It was then I heard her say, “You do realize this can't go on forever, right?”

 “I just have this terrible feeling I cannot shake that we're running out of time.
 Somehow,

 someway, we are going to get caught, and my family disowning me will become the very